Divorce for Couples Over the Age of 50

 the rights of the not competent party.

 Long-Term Considerations – Couples who are getting older face major life decisions such as

 developing an estate plan or deciding a course for long-term care.
 For

 some couples, these decisions may need to be made or modified in light

 The decision to divorce is never easy.
 Whether divorce is your choice or

-divorce lawyers have decades of legal experience and are highly regarded
+lawyers have decades of legal experience and are highly regarded as some

 contact our office to schedule an appointment to discuss your case.